wechuli/learning_typescript/notes.md

 - Used heavily when writing reusable code.

 A major part of software engineering is building components that not only have well-defined and consistent APIs, but are reusable.
 One of the main tools in the toolbox for creating reusable components is generics, that is, being able to create a component that can work over a variety of types rather than on a single one.
 This allows users to consume these components and use their own types.

+### Inheritance VS Composition

+- **Inheritance** - Characterized by an 'is a' relationship between two classes
+- **Composition** - Characterized by 'has a' relationship between two classes